NTU-CSIE-DSA/hw2-Dungeons/README.md

         q -> tail = cur_queue[q -> top] -> tail;
         q -> top = cur_queue[q -> top] -> top;
         cur_queue[q -> top] = q;
-        // Note that cur_queue[] array is not properly modified since that wilong long require O(N) time.
+        // Note that cur_queue[] array is not properly modified since that will require O(N) time.
         // The reason that it is not required is left as an exercise to the reader. :D }
-    // The most easiest part!
+    // The easiest part!
 Hurray!!!
     else cur_queue[q -> top] = q;
 }